Get insider access

 Razer vs Corsair

 Corsair keyboards tend to use very high-end materials, and many models have higher-quality aluminum top plates, PBT keycaps, and standardized Cherry MX switches.
 Razer models use proprietary switches and tend to be more straightforward, with fewer bells and whistles.
 You won't go wrong with a model from either manufacturer, so it comes down to personal preference and the features you need for your setup.
-You can see our recommendations for the best Corsair keyboards here.
+For comparison, see our list of recommendations for the best Corsair keyboards.

 Razer vs SteelSeries

 Compared to SteelSeries, Razer offers a wider range of options and models, with units like the Pro Type Ultra filling the productivity niche.
 The flagship SteelSeries lineup, the Apex Pro series, is meant to compete with Razer's flagship Huntsman lineup.
 These keyboard families feature boards with an adjustable pre-travel distance feature and multi-input customization.
-The SteelSeries boards have a more consistent and accurate implementation of these features.
 In contrast, the Razer Huntsman Analog boards have an 'Analog Mode' that gives you finer control over your in-game movements as the keyboards can emulate joystick controls.

 Razer vs Logitech

 Razer has a comparatively narrow range of products compared to Logitech, a major worldwide manufacturer of keyboards for gaming and office use.
 Logitech's keyboard products come in a wide range of switches, including membrane, scissor, and mechanical, while Razer units typically employ membrane or mechanical switches.
 However, Razer utilizes more technologically advanced optical-mechanical switches on some of their higher-end models.
 As Razer products are designed for gaming use, they often have better latency, RGB implementation, and customization over Logitech.
-Check out our recommendations for the best Logitech keyboards here.
+To see how they stack up yourself, see our recommendations for the best Logitech keyboards.

 Razer makes a good range of wired and wireless models designed in different form factors, almost entirely intended primarily for gaming use.
 Their models are well-built and have extremely low latency, delivering extremely responsive in-game performance.
 However, they typically have fewer extra hardware features and can be pricier than similar keyboards from other gaming brands.
 As a plus, they use proprietary switches, which are optimized for fast-paced gaming.
 Most of their keyboards also come in various sizes with various switch types, so you can find a configuration that suits your needs and preferences.